joemoose/dungeoneers.d20/docs/2 Equipment.md

 | Medium (Chain) | 3 armor | Two body slots | 1200 |
 | Heavy (Plate Mail) | 4 armor | Two body slots | 4,000 |
 | Extreme (Full Plate) | 5 armor | Two body slots, a helmet is integrated | 8,000 |

-### Additional Armor Notes

-- **Items with +1 armor rating** can be combined with the base armor: cloth, light, heavy, or extreme.
-- **Helmets** provide an advantage on STR checks to avoid critical damage.
-- **Shields** have other uses besides a +1 armor rating:
-	- Can be sundered to avoid all damage from an attack; the shield is then destroyed.
-	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
-	- Multiply allies with shields can all take an action to interlock their shields and form a shield wall.
-Attacks against a shield wall are impaired.
-Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
-- **Extreme Armor** includes the benefit of a helmet (advantage on critical damage checks) as part of the base armor.

 ## Weapons